dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

 Using multiple threads
 ======================

-Cython has support for OpenMP.
+Cython0 has support for OpenMP.
 It also has some nice wrappers around it, like the function :func:`prange`.
-You can see more information about Cython and parallelism in :ref:`parallel`.
+You can see more information about Cython0 and parallelism in :ref:`parallel`.
 Since we do elementwise operations, we can easily distribute the work among multiple threads.
 It's important not to forget to pass the correct arguments to the compiler to enable OpenMP.
 When using the Jupyter notebook,